azurebroadcast/SPG8000-SetTime/README.md

 # SPG8000-SetTime
-Script to automatically set the Program Time on a SPG8000 sync generator
+A simple little script to automatically set the Program Time on a SPG8000 sync generator.
+Just change the ip, username, and password variables towards the top of the script to match your sync generator.